rehierl/node-tree-outliner/3-6-0-design-7.md

 That is, there is no need to check the existence of possible subsections, if the only question that needs to be answered is, whether the parent section is empty or not.
-One only needs to check, if a node exists that is strictly associated with the corresponding section.
+One only needs to test, if a node exists that is strictly associated with the corresponding section.

 * has subsections => has strictly associates nodes => not empty
 * not empty => does not necessarily have subsections
-* has no strictly associated nodes => empty
+* has no strictly associated node => empty

 <!-- ======================================================================= -->
 ## sectioning nodes